|7:30 am||Registration & Continental Breakfast|

 |2:30 pm||Mission Achievement Planning|

-Speaker(s):Metropolitan Community College received reaccreditation this past year and the final report said, “The College should be commended for its systematic approach to institutional planning and resource utilization.”
-The focus of this presentation is to demonstrate a fairly simple, yet comprehensive way to encourage mission achievement throughout your organization.
-This session will address the philosophy behind mission achievement planning, explore the challenges discovered, and examine how to keep moving forward to succeed.
-Idea sharing and scenarios from attendees will be encouraged to promote and illustrate the spirit of the school’s change efforts.
+Speaker(s):Metropolitan Community College’s recent reaccreditation report commended the college for its systematic approach to institutional planning and resource utilization.
+Learn the philosophy behind the college’s mission achievement planning, explore the challenges discovered, and examine how to keep moving forward to succeed.
+Presenters will demonstrate a fairly simple, yet comprehensive, way to encourage mission achievement throughout your organization.
+In turn, attendees are encouraged to share ideas and scenarios that illustrate the spirit of the school’s change efforts.

 Gordon Jensen, Metropolitan Community College